inflearn logo

 • 9.
 Basic testing concepts

-• The purpose of unit testing and awareness of the existence of testing frameworks (e.g., Jest, Pytest).
+• The purpose of unit testing and awareness of the existence of test frameworks (e.g., jest, pytest).

 • Verification method: Try running one existing test.

 • 10.
-Concept of environment variables/.env and the habit of using .gitignore
+Concepts of environment variables and .env, and the habit of using .gitignore

 • Understanding the practice of not keeping secrets in the code.